'Handy' Thanksgiving Wreath

 This 'handy' Thanksgiving wreath gets your child to focus on the things they're grateful for all year.
 Whether you’re visiting friends and relatives or staying home this Thanksgiving, the holiday is the perfect time to stop and express gratitude for all that's good in our lives.
 Around this time of year, lots of families make or purchase a wreath in seasonal russets and gold.
 But there's nothing like this handmade Thanksgiving wreath to give your decor a warm and authentic feel.
 Your child will also get some reading and writing practice in the process.

 Which set of standards are you looking for?

 What You Do:

-- Help your kid lay her hand down, fingers apart, and trace around it on several different colors.
-Then have her cut out a set of twelve hands (one for each month of the year).
+- Help your kid lay their hand down, fingers apart, and trace around it on several different colors.
+Then have them cut out a set of twelve hands (one for each month of the year).

-- Below each month name, have your child write one thing she feels thankful for in that month of the year.
-Maybe it’s snow; maybe it’s a birthday; maybe it’s a special place the family visits.
-Whatever it is, give your kid props once she'd written out her reason to be thankful.
+- Below each month name, have your child write one thing they feel thankful for in that month of the year.
+Maybe it’s snow, maybe it’s a birthday, or maybe it’s a special place the family visits.
+Whatever it is, give your kid props once they've written out their reason to be thankful.

 This Thanksgiving, join your child in this “hands on” gratitude.
 Put the wreath on a wall or door near the table, and be thankful together.
-Invite your child to read what she’s written for everyone to enjoy.
-Activities like this one tend to make the food taste just that much better…and it’ll boost your young learner writing skills, and her confidence too.
+Invite your child to read what they've written for everyone to enjoy.
+Activities like this one tend to make the food taste just that much better…and it’ll boost your young learner's writing skills, and confidence too.